They’re here! The tastiest cauliflower wings on the block using our Korean-Inspired Gochujang Sauce. Let’s do this!

-- Preheat oven to 450 F (232 C) and line one large or two small baking sheets with parchment paper or a silicone baking sheet (like this one).
+Preheat oven to 450 F (232 C) and line one large or two small baking sheets with parchment paper or a silicone baking sheet (like this one).
 Use more baking sheets as needed.

-- Serve immediately.
+Serve immediately.
 Best when fresh.
-The wings can be refrigerated up to 3 days, or frozen (either at the glazed stage or the glazed and baked stage) and then reheated on the stovetop or in a 350-degree F (176 C) oven until warmed through.
+The wings can be refrigerated up to 3 days, or frozen (either at the glazed stage or the glazed and baked stage) up to 1 month and then reheated on the stovetop or in a 350-degree F (176 C) oven until warmed through.

 *Nutrition information is a rough estimate calculated without the oil and additional sides (lettuce cups, cilantro, etc.).